The targets R Package User Manual

 ’s future, advice for drake

-users transitioning to the targets
+users transitioning to targets

 , and the main technical advantages of targets